JOB TITLE: Director of Communications

 In this role, you will lead the Academy’s communications activities, including strategy and planning, media relations, creation of programmatic collateral, development and maintenance of partner relationships, and serving as Executive Editor of The New York Academy of Sciences Magazine.
 You will manage a team focused on growing the Academy’s reputation and visibility through a variety of activities that support and promote its brand.
 This is an excellent opportunity for a seasoned, energetic, and strategic communications professional to play an integral role in leading a 200-year-old heritage brand into its third century.

 Strategy and Planning

-- Create and execute short- and long-term communications plans for each of the Academy’s key institutes and programs, including its Global STEM Alliance and Sackler Institute for Nutrition Science, as well as for grants through external organizations.
+- Create and execute short- and long-term communications plans for each of the Academy’s key institutes and programs, including the Global STEM Alliance (GSA), Frontiers of Science, and Science Alliance programs, as well as for grants through external organizations.

 - In concert with the Social & Digital Content Strategist, lead the Academy’s cross-departmental Editorial Planning Group to align content marketing and communications efforts with organizational business goals and messaging.